open-gitops/project/GOVERNANCE.md

 Responsibilities:

+- Collectively care for the OpenGitOps project, as outlined in the [GitOps WG charter](https://github.com/cncf/tag-app-delivery/blob/main/gitops-wg/charter.md) Mission and Goals
 - Enable and promote GitOps Working Group community values
 - Engage with the wider GitOps community through appropriate [communication channels](https://github.com/cncf/tag-app-delivery/blob/main/gitops-wg/README.md#community)
 - Maintain involvement and open collaboration with working group members and committees
 - Review and approve pull requests
 - Ask for help when unsure and step down considerately when appropriate

+Ultimately the Maintainers - after consulting with the community - drive the direction, values and governance of the overall project.

-The GitHub `@gitops-working-group/maintainers` team will be kept up to date with current maintainers.
+The GitHub `@gitops-working-group/maintainers` team will be kept up to date with current Maintainers.

 ### Chairs